 Landscaping commenced in April 2017 as part of an early package of works to redevelop the precinct.

-The tender for landscaping works to create a public plaza has been awarded to Ballarat construction company S.H.A.E Enterprises Pty Ltd.
+The tender for landscaping works to create a public plaza was awarded to Ballarat construction company S.H.A.E Enterprises.

 The works involve:

 South side: Improved access to the Civic Hall, and removal of 20-year-old skate park to deliver additional hard surfaces, garden beds and trees